Newspaper Page Text

 since early last fall To assure a

-large attentlance at these county
+large attendance at these county

 schools, teachers have worked with

-the parents of their pupils in heip
+the parents of their pupils in help

 ing them to supply food and cloth

-es, Miss Lawrence Patterson, one
+es.
+Miss Lawrence Patterson, one

-of the county school supervisors.
+[of the county school supervisors.

-with the assistance of her co-work
+:with the assistance of her eo-work

-ers, has carried on a canning pro
+ers. has carried on a canning pro

 gram for the purpose of stocking

-up some of the schools with food
+up some of Hie schools with food

 supplies.
-A plea for clothes for the
+A plea for clothes for Hie

-needy children has also been made
+needy children has a’ o been made

 Miss Patterson said that a truck